dmitrii-ageev/telegram/README.md

     Container		Host
 --------------------------------------------
-    ${HOME}/.telegram	~/.telegram
+    ${HOME}/.pycharm	~/.pycharm
-    ${HOME}/.config	~/.telegram/.config
+    ${HOME}/.config	~/.pycharm/.config
-    ${HOME}/.local	~/.telegram/.local
+    ${HOME}/.local	~/.pycharm/.local
-    ${HOME}/.pki	~/.telegram/.pki
+    ${HOME}/.pki	~/.pycharm/.pki
     ${HOME}/Downloads	~/Downloads

 This makes sure that your profile details are stored on the host and files received are available on your host in the appropriate download directory.

-To launch Telegram in a container use the wrapper script.
-For example, after installation telegram command will launch Telegram inside a Docker container regardless of whether it is installed on the host or not.
+To launch Pycharm in a container use the wrapper script.
+For example, after installation pycharm command will launch Pycharm inside a Docker container regardless of whether it is installed on the host or not.

 # Installation